"Poppies for Veterans: Symbols of Sacrifice"

 Poppies have been a symbol for the sacrifices of veterans since the poem “In Flanders Field” was written in 1915.
 The poppies bloomed across some of the worst battlefields of Flanders in World War I; their brilliant red color becoming a symbol for the blood spilled in war.

-In addition to the ceramic poppies, the exhibit will include art from other media such as fiber, paper and paint, and will be crafted and contributed by individual artists and art organizations, adults and children, from around the area.
+In addition to the ceramic poppies, the exhibit will run through the end of November and include art from other media such as fiber, paper and paint, and will be crafted and contributed by individual artists and art organizations, adults and children, from around the area.

 PHOTO BY: SHERRY STIMPSON FROST

 For more information, please contact our Project Coordinator, Gaye Lindsey: firstname.lastname@example.org

 November 21, 2015 @ 10amGallery Talk with Ardith Goodwin

 Take a sneak peek into the Land of Ardithian!
 FREE to the public!

 december 5, 2015 @ 10am-3pmSaturday Art Mart!